Fiona Brands - Fade To Her Interview.jpg

 Ihr NFTS Abschlussfilm "Wild Horses" (R: Rory Stewart) lief auf dem 70.
 Festival de Cannes 2017 im Wettbewerb der Kategorie Cinéfondationwurde außerdem für Edinburgh Film Festival, Encounters, Aesthetica und Raindance 2017 ausgewählt und gewann den Royal Television Society Award in der Kategorie "Postgraduate Drama" 2018.

-Sie begann ihr Karriere als Editorin in Köln, wo sie 2012 den Bachelor of Arts im Studienfach Editing Bild und Ton an der ifs international filmschule köln erfolgreich abschloss.
+Fiona begann ihr Karriere als Editorin in Köln, wo sie 2012 den Bachelor of Arts im Studienfach Editing Bild und Ton an der ifs international filmschule köln erfolgreich abschloss.

 Von 2010 bis 2015 arbeitet sie in Köln als Freelance Editorin und Schnittassistenz an zahlreichen Spielfilmen, TV Filmen und Serien.

-Zu den Langfilmen, die Fiona geschnitten hat zählt "Hüter meines Bruders" (88’ R: Maximilian Leo P: Augenschein Filmproduktion).
+Zu den Langfilmen, die Fiona geschnitten hat, zählt "Hüter meines Bruders" (88’ R: Maximilian Leo P: Augenschein Filmproduktion).
 Der Film wurde auf den 64.Internationalen Filmfestspielen Berlin in der Kategorie Perspektive Deutsches Kino und Bester Erstlingsfilm nominiert.

 Ein weiterer Spielfilm, “

-Im Laufe der Jahre führte sie ihre Laufbahn im Fernsehschnitt vom schwarzen, komödiantischen Krimidrama “Queens of Mystery” (R: Theresa Varga) für Acorn TV zum Schnitt der finalen zwei Episoden der Mystery-Sci-Fi show “The Rising” für Sky.
-Regie führte Carl Tibbetts.
-Die Serie wurde offiziell für die 72. internationalen Filmfestspielen Berlin in der Kategorie “Berlinale Series” ausgewählt, eine Sektion, die sich außergewöhnlichen narrativen Serien widmet, die ihre internationale Premiere in Berlin feiern.
+Im Laufe der Jahre führte sie ihre Laufbahn im Fernsehschnitt vom schwarzen, komödiantischen Krimidrama “Queens of Mystery” (R: Theresa Varga) für Acorn TV über den Schnitt der finalen zwei Episoden der Mystery-Sci-Fi show “The Rising” (R: Carl Tibbetts) für Sky zur Serie “Ten Pound Poms”, ein TV drama for BBC One und eine Eleven Film Produktion über englische Immigranten nach Australien in the 50ern.
+Regie führte die australische Regisseurin Ana Kokkinos.

-Ten Pound Poms”, ein TV drama for BBC One und eine Eleven Film Produktion über englische Immigranten nach Australien in the 50ern.
-Regie führte die australische Regisseurin Ana Kokkinos. „Ten Pound Poms“ wurde beim Monte Carlo Television Festival 2023 mit zwei Golden Nymph Awards für die beste Serie und den besten Hauptdarsteller für Hauptdarsteller Warren Brown als Terry Roberts ausgezeichnet.
+„Ten Pound Poms“ wurde beim Monte Carlo Television Festival 2023 mit zwei Golden Nymph Awards für die beste Serie und den besten Hauptdarsteller für Hauptdarsteller

 Fiona ist bei der Agentur Sara Putt Associates unter Vertrag und wird dort von Laurily Adams vertreten.